-Maynard Cooper embraces diversity as a hallmark of the firm and is committed to recruiting, hiring, developing, and promoting attorneys without regard to gender, race, disabilities, age, religion, national origin, sexual orientation, social or ethnic group.
+Maynard Cooper embraces diversity, equity, and inclusion as hallmarks of the firm and is committed to recruiting, hiring, developing, and promoting attorneys without regard to gender, race, disabilities, age, religion, national origin, sexual orientation, social or ethnic group.
 We recognize that our ability to provide clients with the highest quality of service in the local, national, and international marketplace is strengthened by a diverse workforce, among whom differences are accepted and valued.

 We are therefore committed to maintaining a multi-cultured work environment.
 Toward that end, the firm has taken the following specific steps (among others) to ensure that our commitment is upheld: